symfony-cmf/symfony-cmf-docs/bundles/menu.rst

     There is currently no support for Doctrine ORM or other persistence managers.
 This is not by design, but only because nobody built that yet.
-    We would be glad for a pull request refactoring ``PHPCRMenuProvider`` into a base class suitable for all doctrine implementations, and storage specific providers.
+    We would be glad for a pull request refactoring ``PhpcrMenuProvider`` into a base class suitable for all doctrine implementations, and storage specific providers.